EIP Application Form - Winter 2024

 - The Industrial Practicum course is a zero credit, pass/fail course.

-- To obtain a passing grade, you must: work for the mandatory agreed upon duration (12 - 16 weeks per term); obtain a satisfactory evaluation from your employer; and submit an evaluation and a written report.
+- To obtain a passing grade, you must: work for the mandatory agreed upon duration; obtain a satisfactory evaluation from your employer; and submit an evaluation and an experiential learning assignment.

 It is expected that students participating in the EIP will: